ga-curriculum/intro-to-databases/non-relational-databases/README.md

 ## Introduction to Non-Relational Databases

 A non-relational database, often referred to as a NoSQL (Not Only SQL) database, is a type of database management system that does not follow the traditional relational database model.
 Unlike relational databases, which use a structured schema with tables, rows, and columns, non-relational databases use a variety of data models for storing and retrieving data.
-The choice of data model depends on the specific requirements of the application.

 ## Document-Oriented Data Model

 A document-oriented database is a type of NoSQL database management system that is designed to store, retrieve, and manage semi-structured or unstructured data in the form of documents.
 The document-oriented data model that we will take a look at is MongoDB.
 Specifically, we will look at how data is stored in documents and documents are stored in collections.

 ## Collections and Documents